Published on November 21st, 2012 | by Brian Gendron

 Thanks for Can-Shaped Cranberry Sauce

-No, these are not the thanks we should be giving!
-Psychology has recently demonstrated the power of (literal) thanks-giving, and, if focused on the right things, the very act is enough to increase happiness, decrease aggressive behavior, and basically make life better.
+No!
+Psychologists have demonstrated the power of literal thanks-giving, and if focused on the right things, the very act is enough to power up your personal happiness meter, obliterate war and aggression, and basically make life… perfect.